 Flying in the Finger Lakes

 Up, up and away.
 At daybreak or dusk soar thousands of feet above vineyards, lakes and of course trees with beautiful foliage in a hot air balloon.
 The Chalet of Canandaigua will prepare a pre-flight picnic that includes bistro-style roast beef or turkey sandwiches, fruit cups, potato chips, brownies and chocolate chip cookies.
-All you need to bring is your excitement.
+All guests need to bring is their excitement.

 Rock Climbing in New Paltz